A Walking Guide

 Vancouver Thrift Adventure

-Six second-hand treasures, one Brandy Melville, and a sunny patio lunch — all on foot from the Residence Inn.
+Three thrift treasures, three Robson Street favourites, and a sunny patio lunch — all on foot from the Residence Inn.

 Starting from 1234 Hornby Street